 Preventing Lameness sows – Hoof lesions

-- Due to the mandatory group accommodation in the Netherlands, hoof lesions in sows are more common than before.
+- Since more and more sows are kept in group accommodations, hoof lesions in sows are more common than before.
 Reason for us to devote extra attention to this problem.

 Undetected hoof lesions in sows have a significant economic impact for the farmer.
 This not only concerns the additional removal of sows due to serious lameness, but a reduction in milk yield in the farrowing compartment and a reduction in fertility as well.
 Many common problems include severe overgrown heels, white line lesions and lesions to the wall.
 A notorious defect are the infections around the coronary band.